-When I last left off in number six in the Transportation in a Fine Fix Series (“TIFFS: The right route when the going gets tougher?”)
+When I last left off in number six in the Transport in a Fine Fix Series (“TIFFS: The right route when the going gets tougher?”)
 I discussed what effect work stoppages and natural disasters, to name but two, would likely have on mobility.
 Here is what I concluded:

 “What all of this boils down to is identifying the mode or modes that do a better job of moving masses of people with less environmental impact both under normal and exceptional circumstances.
 Then, to move forward with greater implementation of and reliance on such, just makes sense!”

 As it relates, today, I ask the question: Is stopping already voter-approved and partially or fully funded in-the-works rail transportation infrastructure projects, proper and prudent?

 In going somewhat deeper there are three such projects I believe are worth looking at: the California and Florida high-speed rail and Cincinnati, Ohio streetcar projects.

 After Florida’s current Governor Rick Scott was elected, turned away was $1.25 billion in economic stimulus funds that had been designated by the Obama Administration for national high-speed rail projects.
 The rejected funds went back into the high-speed rail funding kitty.
 The approximate 84-mile-long line, which was to link Orlando and Tampa, was to be built in the median of Interstate 4.
 Meanwhile, private enterprise is backing the 240-mile-long All Aboard Florida quasi-high-speed passenger rail endeavor currently underway which will tie together Miami and Orlando.
 Trains will operate at speeds in the 110-mile-per-hour range on shared freight/passenger railroad tracks, as I understand it.